 Do you regularly experience pain in the ball of your foot?
 If so, Morton’s neuroma may be to blame.
-At South Texas Podiatrist in San Antonio, Texas, Eddie Davis, DPM, specializes in the diagnosis and treatment of neuromas.
+At South Texas Podiatrist in the Stone Oak area of San Antonio, Texas, Eddie Davis, DPM, specializes in the diagnosis and treatment of neuromas.
 Using cutting-edge, minimally invasive treatment methods, Dr. Davis can ease your pain and get you back on your feet.
 To make your appointment, call the office or click the online booking tool today.

 Morton’s neuroma is a common podiatric condition characterized by a sharp pain in the ball of your foot.
 It’s a benign growth that develops around the nerves between your third and fourth toes.
 Dudley J. Morton, MD, a renowned podiatrist, first identified the condition in 1935.